Annual OECD Guidance Due Diligence Report

 Risks evaluated this resource:

 • In addition, we evaluate supply chain risks by completing a review of findings from our supplier due diligence, CAHRAs identification procedure and any other non-conformance with our sourcing policy (e.g. incomplete transport documentation, iTSCI tags with transaction documentation).
 Any issues of concern are investigated and resolved with the supplier.
-The suppliers are RMI conformant smelters.
+We have not identified red flags during the assessment period, and our suppliers are RMI conformant smelters.

-• It is NPM Silmet’s intention to only source low-risk tantalum-containing material.
-We are currently sourcing from low-risk sources only.
-It is our intention to have CAHRA process in place in case we will source from high-risk regions.
-To this end, we conduct additional due diligence for all material and its suppliers located in CAHRAs as follows:
+• NPM Silmet only sourced low-risk tantalum-containing material from non-CAHRAs in the assessed period.
+It is our intention to have a CAHRA process in place in the event that we do source from high-risk regions.
+If we were to source material from CAHRA’s, we would conduct additional due diligence on all material and suppliers located in CAHRAs as follows:

 • NPM Silmet has been a Full Member of iTSCi Program since 2013: we use the reports from iTSCi: incident, mine visit, audit, iTSCi shipment, etc. to assess the risks associated with the material.
-If the risks associated with mineral have been detected, we return it to the supplier.
+If the risks associated with minerals have been detected, we return it to the supplier.
 To avoid material and supply chain risks we conduct the contracts only with the full members of iTSCi.
-The raw materials from CAHRAs that have all only with iTSCi tags are accepted.
-There were no risks identified for material from CAHRAs during the last audit period.
-In addition, NPM Silmet has in the past made visits to tantalum mine sites and suppliers in Central Africa to support due diligence and compliance efforts.
+Only the raw materials from CAHRAs that have iTSCi tags will be accepted.
+In addition, NPM Silmet has in the past made visits to tantalum mine sites and suppliers to support due diligence and compliance efforts.
 These visits enable us to further assess upstream supply chain risk and devise appropriate risk mitigations as needed.

 • For countries that do not have upstream mechanisms like iTSCi, we require our suppliers to provide assurance—along with supporting evidence—that the material they supply NPM Silmet is not associated with conflict, human rights abuses or financial wrongdoings as defined in Annex II of the OECD Guidance.
-As a result of our due diligence, during the period of the audit, NPM Silmet purchased the material from low-risk CAHRA area and identified the red flags, but all materials are purchased only from the RMI conformant suppliers.
-The material was associated with risks identified in Annex II of the OECD Guidance.
+As a result of our due diligence, during the period of the audit, NPM Silmet purchased the material from low-risk CAHRA areas only and identified no red flags.
+All materials are purchased from RMI conformant suppliers only in the assessed period.
+The material was not associated with any of the risks identified in Annex II of the OECD Guidance.

 • NPM Silmet reviews its Due Diligence Program on an annual basis to confirm it is being implemented as intended and is effective.
 If any opportunities to improve our program are identified during the annual assessment or when issues of non-compliance occur, necessary improvements are made to the program.